-Although blockchain technology gained traction because of its role in the financial sector, it has a vast range of applications beyond cryptocurrencies.
-This technology is expected to drastically transform many industries including healthcare, law, real estate, banking, etc. One industry that blockchain has the potential to revolutionize completely is agriculture.
+Although blockchain technology gained traction because of its role in the financial sector, it offers a vast range of applications beyond that.
+This technology is expected to drastically transform many industries including healthcare, law, real estate, and banking.
+One industry that blockchain has the potential to revolutionize completely is agriculture.

 Here, we walk you through the following topics:

 - Managing Agricultural Finance

 Use Case 1: Crop and Food Production

 Wthe the goal of improving profitability under unfavorable environmental conditions, the agriculture sector has many challenges to overcome:

 - catering to the need of and increasing population by growing more food with minimal resources

 - reducing environmental footprint